oracle-livelabs/security/accessgovernance-oci-iam/create-policy-reviews/create-policy-review.md

 * Examine policy review tasks raised by the campaign
 * Evaluate policy review tasks assigned to you as a Cloud Administrator

+ANBU - Let us be specific about the user performing these steps.
+It should be Pamela Green - ANBU
 ## Task 1: Sign in to Oracle Access Governance Console

 1. From your browser, go to the Oracle Access Governance Console.